CopernicaMarketingSoftware/Documentation/Publisher/en/rest-get-subprofile-events.md

-# REST API: request event information from a subprofile
+# REST API: GET subprofile events

 To request the events from a subprofile you can send an HTTP GET request to the following URL: